Active vs Passive PA Speakers: Which one is right for you?

 When it comes to public speaking, the setup need only be simple.

-With that in mind, check out the QTX QRPA 2-Way PA Speaker, which comes with Bluetooth connectivity and even includes a Wireless Microphone.
-The QTX QRPA boasts 100-Watts of power run via a highly efficient amplifier that is projected by a custom-designed speaker.
+With that in mind, check out the Raive POW10 Battery Powered PA Speaker with Lights, which comes with Bluetooth connectivity and even includes a wired microphone and wireless remote.
+The Raive boasts 120-Watts of power run via a highly efficient amplifier that is projected by a custom-designed piezo driver and 10-inch woofer setup.
 Rest assured that you will be heard loud and clear.

 Other excellent choices include: